OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:13

-As for me, where could I get rid of my shame?
+As for me, where could I bear my shame?
 And as for you, you will be like one of the fools in Israel.
-Now then, please speak to the king, for he will not withhold me from you.”
+Now then, please speak to the king, for he will not refuse you.”

 ## 2 Samuel 13:14

 However, he would not listen to her;
-since he was stronger than she, he violated her and slept with her.
+since he was stronger than she, he overpowered her and lay with her.

 ## 2 Samuel 13:15